How to Start a Social Media Marketing Agency

 You will, however, find numerous courses and other resources online if you want to improve your skills.

-Agency Business Skills
+Essential Business Skills Agency Success

 Any business owner or manager needs to have at least a basic understanding of accounting, even if you employ a specialist to prepare your annual accounts and tax returns.
 You need to understand what a Profit and Loss Statement contains and how to read a Balance Sheet.
 Take particular notice of your turnover and profit figures.
 The figures on your Business Plan will be estimates, but you should generate actual figures once your agency is operating.
 However, even profitable businesses can go bust if they don’t have sufficient cash flow – keep a close eye on your Bank balance and ensure you have sufficient money in the bank to pay your bills at the right time.
 Don’t forget to leave money aside to pay your tax bills as they become due.